Netflix Wants To Take You To "The Prom," Even If You Missed Yours

 Sure, you may have missed the prom this year — slow dancing to Justin Bieber and Ariana Grande's prom playlist in your living room just doesn't hit the same as the real thing— but you can live vicariously through the teens of Edgewater, Indiana.
 Prom season isn't over just yet!

-The Prom will be available in select theaters and for streaming on Netflix on December 11.
+The Prom will be available in select theatres and for streaming on Netflix on December 11.